didovych/openai_chat/README.md

-# GPT-Assistant for Online Shop

-This project is an AI-powered assistant for an online shop, utilizing OpenAI's GPT models to handle customer inquiries and manage orders.
-The assistant can provide order statuses, cancel orders, and list orders under a specified price.

-# Usage
+# Project Summary

-Run the application.
-You can interact with the assistant by typing your queries in the console.
-The assistant can handle the following types of queries:

-- What is the status of my order with the number FD4587?
-- Can you cancel my order with the number XX3322?
-- Can you give me statuses of my orders under 180 euros?

-# GPT Commands Library

-This project uses [GPT commands library](https://github.com/keenua/gpt-commands-python) to handle requests with the GPT client.
+This project demonstrates the usage of the function calling functionality of the OpenAI.
+The [function calling documentation](https://platform.openai.com/docs/guides/function-calling).

+## `GPTClient` Class

+The `GPTClient` class is designed to interact with the OpenAI GPT models.
+It provides methods to send prompts to the model and receive generated responses.
+This class simplifies the process of integrating GPT-based functionalities into your applications.

+### `Store` Example

+The `Store` example demonstrates how to use the `GPTClient` class to simulate a conversation with a virtual store assistant.
+The assistant can help with product inquiries, provide recommendations, and assist with the checkout process.
+This example showcases the potential of integrating GPT models into e-commerce platforms to enhance customer experience.

+### `CarbonFootprint` Example

+The `CarbonFootprint` example illustrates the usage of the function calling with the public APIs.
+The [Carbon interface](https://docs.carboninterface.com/#/) is used for this example.
+To work with this API you need to add `CARBON_API_KEY` to your `.env` variables.